Black Friday 2022 clothing deals - ExBulletin

 Nike: Until November 26, get up to 60% off over 4,000 items.
 You can get an additional 20% off select pieces with code BLACK FRIDAY.

-Hanna Anderson: All clothing on Hanna Andersson’s site is 40% off and holiday pajamas are 50% off just in time for the upcoming festivities.
+Hanna Anderson: All clothes on Hanna Andersson’s site are 50% off, including her popular holiday pajamas, just in time for the upcoming festivities.

 Eddie Bauer: Eddie Bauer is offering 50% off almost everything on his site right now.

-bandier: Save 30% when you spend $100 or more at Bandier through November 28.
+bandier: Save 40% on select bras and leggings, and 30% when you spend $100 or more at Bandier through November 28.

 Paige: Take 30% off the celebrity-favorite denim brand sitewide with code CYBER30.